Back to Archive

 The Results

-Won every major advertising award that year including Cannes Grand Prix. $40M+ in earned media.
-Measurable lift in brand perception on 'quality ingredients.'
-Imitated by several smaller brands within months.
+Won every major advertising award that year including the Cannes Grand Prix. $40M+ in earned media globally.
+Measurable lift in brand perception on 'quality ingredients' and 'honest brand' metrics.
+Imitated by several smaller food brands within months.

 Steal This Idea